plabbett/php-iota-seeder/Readme.md

 ## Getting Started

-This is a simple static function used to generate random 81-tryte seeds for IOTA wallets.
+This is a simple static function used to generate random 81-tryte (ASCII version) seeds for IOTA wallets.

 ## Notice